alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     where `SERVICE_NAME` is a unique descriptive name for this instance of the service, and `DATA_FILE_NAME` is the SQL file created in the previous step.

-If your source database uses PostgresSQL extensions, you may see some extension errors.
+If your source database uses PostgreSQL extensions, you may see some extension errors since we only allow [certain extensions](/#postgresql-extensions-whitelist).
 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.

 #### PaaS to PaaS